TV accessory: Universal remotes

 A universal remote is a remote control that can be programmed to operate various brands of one or more types of consumer electronics devices.

 On May 30, 1985, Philips introduced the first universal remote (U.S. Pat. #4774511) under the Magnavox brand name.
 In 1985, Robin Rumbolt, William "Russ" McIntyre, and Larry Goodson with North American Philips Consumer Electronics (Magnavox, Sylvania, and Philco) developed the first universal remote control.

 Streaming television

 Streaming television is the digital distribution of television content, such as TV shows, as streaming video delivered over the Internet.
 Most TVs today are smart TVs, meaning that they can connect to the Internet to use different functions.
-However, since there are many different TV manufacturers that use different inferfaces for these functions, this may be confusing for some users.
+However, since there are many different TV manufacturers that use different interfaces for these functions, this may be confusing for some users.
 A dedicated streaming box like an Apple TV, Google Chromecast, Amazon Fire TV Stick or PlayStation TV offers a universal user experience across all TV brands.
 An Android TV box like the Nvidia Shield TV can also run all Android apps on the Play Store and stream PC gaming content to the TV.